 The next morning, I decided to use the Video #2 option as mentioned in the previous post which is to run netsh.

 VIDEO #2) This video by Straker 32 might have a slightly different problem.
 I was going to try it if the above solution did not solve my problem.
 Titled: "How to Fix "Failed To Connect To A Windows Service" Windows 8".
 Warning, it sounds like it was made by a 12-year old but it is short.
-CLICK HERE
+CLICK HEREIt worked and so easy!

 Go to your Windows Start screen (not Desktop) and click the down arrow at the lower left corner to get to your list of Apps.
 Then scroll to all the way to the right and under the heading Windows System you will see COMMAND PROMPT.
 Right click on this app and left click on "Run as Administrator".
 You will then have a window where you can run DOS commands (remember when it was always that way, back in the day?).